amoAHCP/Istio_OpenShift_demo/README.md

         skydive: True
 ```

-Installing with every var set to True can use ~4/5Gb RAM and can take up to around ~15 minutes to finish.

 ## Requirements
 Download OpenShift client tools equal or greater than version 3.7 from https://github.com/openshift/origin/releases and place it under `/usr/bin`.